csmitty341/Cleaning-Cell-Phone-Data-in-R-/Codebook.md

 The scipt executes the following analysis
   1. Reads the training and test data into defined variables
-      a.  features : List 1 column, 561 rows; contains the variables measures along the x, y , and z axis
-      b.  subject_train : List of 1 column, 7352 rows; this identifies the individual device the measurements come from
-      c.  x_train : Contains 7352 rows and 561 columns; these are the recorded measurements for the training data
-      d.  y_train : Contains 7352 rows and 1 column; identifies the activity (Walking, sitting, Laying, etc.)
+      i.  features : List 1 column, 561 rows; contains the variables measures along the x, y , and z axis ii.  subject_train : List of 1 column, 7352 rows; this identifies the individual device the measurements come from iii.  x_train : Contains 7352 rows and 561 columns; these are the recorded measurements for the training data iv.  y_train : Contains 7352 rows and 1 column; identifies the activity (Walking, sitting, Laying, etc.)
-      e.  subject_test : List of 1 column, 2947 rows; this identifies the individual device the measurements come from
-      f.  x_test : Contains 2947 rows and 561 columns; these are the recorded measurements for the test data
-      g.  y_test : Contains 2947 rows and 1 column; identifies the activity (Walking, sitting, Laying, etc.)
+      v.  subject_test : List of 1 column, 2947 rows; this identifies the individual device the measurements come from vi.  x_test : Contains 2947 rows and 561 columns; these are the recorded measurements for the test data vii.  y_test : Contains 2947 rows and 1 column; identifies the activity (Walking, sitting, Laying, etc.)

   2. Combines the training and test data
     - x_comb : binds the test data below the rows of the training data